sebcrozet/kiss3d/README.md

 }
 ```

-The same example, but that will compile for both WASM and native platforms is slightly more complicated because **kiss3d** must control the render loop:
+Making the same example compatible with both WASM and native platforms is slightly more complicated because **kiss3d** must control the render loop:

 ```rust
 extern crate kiss3d;